kitttn/temptest/Quick-Start-Guide.md

 ```
 Upon loading gb-phy.ko, you should see a number of greybus messages about registering protocols.
 Upon loading gb-es1.ko, you should see a usbcore message about registering a new interface driver.

-####Connect the Jetson to the BDB via USB cable

 At this point, you should have 3 serial terminal sessions open:
 * BDB bridge APB1 debug output
 * BDB bridge APB2 debug output
 * Jetson console

-The APB1 and APB2 windows should show the "nsh>" nutshell prompt, and the Jetson console should show "shell@jetson:/ #"
+The APB1 and APB2 windows should show the nutshell prompt `nsh>`, and the Jetson console should show `shell@jetson:/ #`.
 You may wish to position and resize these windows so you can monitor the debug output from all of them at the same time.

 The Jetson USB host port is circled in green in [this picture](http://releases-ara-mdk.linaro.org/static/wiki-images/Ports.jpg).
 BDB CON28 "USB1 to APB1 HSIC" is in the upper left corner of the BDB.

+Connect a USB 2.0 hub to the Jetson USB2 host port.

-Connect the Jetson USB2 host port to BDB CON28.
+Connect the hub to BDB CON28.
 You should see the following on the Jetson console:

 ```
 [ 219.520574] usb 2-1.2.1: New USB device found, idVendor=ffff, idProduct=0002